ricardomonte/magic-books/README.md

 # magic-books

-This is the second Milestone of the project Bookstore from the React and Redux module from Microvers.
-This Milestone goal is to create the react components, connect them with redux and create the action, reducer, and the store in redux.
+This is the third Milestone of the project Bookstore from the React and Redux module from Microvers.
+This Milestone goal is to connect CREATE_BOOK and REMOVE_BOOK actions with the components BooksForm and BooksList, respectively.

 ## :hammer: Built with: